 Wash the T-shirt well by adding ¼ c. of washing soda to the wash water.
 Rinse.

 Add 1 tsp. of cream of tartar and 1 tbsp.
 Potassium alum to hot water in a large pot.
 Place your wet t-shirts in the pot and stir.
 Simmer for 20 min with the t-shirts.
-Shut off heat and allow to cool naturally.
+Shut off heat and allow it to cool naturally.
 Remove T-shirts.
-You can dry the t-shirts at this point and save for later, or proceed with wet t-shirts.
+You can dry the t-shirts at this point and save them for later, or proceed with wet t-shirts.

 Prepare the dye bath:

 Take your plant materials and prepare a dye bath according to the specific plant that you’ve chosen.
 If you are dyeing yellow with flowers, add 1 tbsp. of baking soda to the dye bath, to help extract the colour.
 Red dye baths should be simmered but not boiled.
 Boiling brings out the brown colours.
-Indigo blues need special reduction dye vats, and are fairly involved.
+Indigo blues need special reduction dye vats and are fairly involved.
 Save the indigo dyeing for when you have lots of material to dye, to make it worth your while.